Netball and the Olympic Movement: Women's sport at the Olympics

 According to Dyer in 1982, exclusion of netball from the Summer Olympics is part of the historical pattern of the slow growth and gradual acceptance of women's sports.
 Women first competed in the 1900 Summer Olympics in only three sports: tennis, croquet and golf.
 Women's basketball has been played in the Summer Olympics since 1976.
 That year, rowing and handball were also opened to women.
 Women's cycling was excluded for many years despite having world championships organised by 1958.
 Field hockey, a sport included for men as early as 1908, was not open to competition by women until 1980.
 By the 1992 Summer Olympics in Barcelona, there were 159 medal events for men, but only 86 for women, and 12 for both men and women, and as late as 1996, 26 countries sent no women to the Olympics.
 There were still sports that excluded women at the 2000 Summer Olympics, such as boxing, wrestling and baseball.
-At the 2012 Summer Olympics, every country but Nauru did, and both men and women competed in 34 sports.
+At the 2012 Summer Olympics, both men and women competed in 34 sports.

 In 2018, the IOC adopted 25 recommendations from its Commission on Women in Sport.
 These recommendations seek to establish equal participation between men and women at the Olympic Games by implementing the same venue, equipment, competition rules and uniforms for both genders in all Olympic sports rather than adding women-only sports.
 At the 2012 Olympics, there were two sports for women only: synchronized swimming and rhythmic gymnastics.
 That netball is also played mostly by women is seen as a drawback.
 Netball does allow for mixed teams, but the Olympics did not include mixed sex team sports.
 Rugby sevens and golf, primarily played by men, were chosen for inclusion in the 2016 Summer Olympics for both sexes ahead of netball.

-The issue of male over-representation in terms of total number of sports and athletes is structural.
+The issue of male overrepresentation in terms of total number of sports and athletes is structural.
 In the United Kingdom, for example, more male athletes than female ones receive financial support.
 Sports officials often rationalise this uneven distribution by claiming that there are more opportunities for men to win at the highest level than there are for women.
 The importance of being part of the Summer Olympics is illustrated by softball, and the benefits the sport derived from its inclusion.
 This included additional media coverage, especially during Olympic years.
 Olympic recognition plays an important part in getting sponsorship for local competitions around the world and providing new opportunities for female netball players.